 Categories

-Safe Design
+Safe Design Work Health and Safety

-Safe Design (Full)
+Guidance on Safe Design

 Want some good guidance on Safe Design?
 In this 52-minute video from the Safety Artisan, you will find it.
-We take the official guidance from Safe Work Australia and provide a value-added commentary on it.
-The guidance integrates seamlessly with Australian law and regulations, but it is genuinely useful in any jurisdiction.
+I take the official guidance from Safe Work Australia.
+Then I provide some value-adding commentary on it, based on my 10+ years of experience working system safety under Australian WHS Law.

 A free video on ‘Good Work Designis available here.